fe1ixxu/Mixed-Gradient-Few-Shot/README.md

 bash scripts/train.sh xlm-roberta-large panx 1 5 0
 ```

 Note that our codebase only support stochastic gradient surgery for 4 tasks presented in the paper, i.e. `panx`, `udpos`, `xnli`, `tydiqa`.
+The 5 seeds used in the paper are 1,2,3,4,5.

 ## Results
 You can find your results on the test sets for all target languages in the `test_results.txt` file.
 The reader can find them under `outputs` folder.
 For example, they are located at: